ITCollegeICS0017/project-2025-martiringo/Notes.md

 2. Make sure you are writting on storage when making changes.

 ## Todo
-- Error handling
-- File mangement
-- Each update needs to be changed in storage
-- Terminal interactive
+- Split each class to files and headers.

 ## Fix